 There is a difference between being there for them and rescuing them.
 Yes, there may be a time to save a friend or family member, but do not fall into the trap of being an enabler.
 Point others to God and His promises, and if you are the one who is struggling, do the same thing and point yourself to God through prayer and reading scriptures.
 Talking to a pastor or trusted Christian friend, too, can be very helpful.

-I have found that if you know how your self-esteem works and how to improve it practically, it becomes a lot easier to help someone else with it too.
+I have found that if you know how your self-esteem works and how to improve it practically, it becomes a lot easier to help someone else.
 This does not mean that you need to push your advice on to them.
-So be careful to be loving to others when you try to help them find confidence.
+Be careful to say things in loving ways to others when you try to help build their confidence.
 Be sure not to beat yourself up for faults or weaknesses.
-Bottom line, love God, love others and love yourself.
+Bottom line, love God, love others, and love yourself.

 Please contact us if you have any questions or comments or would just like some encouragement?